supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Introduction to DBMS.md

 > A company has a large collection (say, 500 GB) of data on employees, departments, products, sales, and so on.
 This data is accessed concurrently by several employees.
 Questions about the data must be answered quickly, changes made to the data by different users must be applied consistently, and access to certain parts of the data (e.g., salaries) must be restricted.

-We can try to deal with this data management problem by storing the data in a collection of operating system files.
+We can try to deal with this data management problem by storing the data in a collection of [[Operating Systems|operating system]] files.
 This approach has many drawbacks, including the following,

 1. We probably do not have 500 GB of **main memory** to hold all the data.
 We must therefore store data in a storage device such as a disk or tape and bring relevant parts into main memory for processing as needed.
 2. We have to write special programs to **answer each question** that users may want to ask about the data.
 These programs are likely to be complex because of the large volume of data to be searched.